Looking for some x-rated but enlightening bedtime reading?

 Not so much a memoir, but definitely well worth adding to your collection of Akira titles.

-Girlvert: A Porno Memoir by Ashley Blue
+2. Girlvert: A Porno Memoir by Ashley Blue

-Born Oriana Small, Ashley Blue is another megastar of the adult movie industry and has appeared in more than 300 porno films including the infamous Girlvert series.
+Born Oriana Small, Ashley Blue is another megastar of the adult movie industry and has appeared in more than 300 porno films… including the infamous Girlvert series.
 She was voted the AVN Performer of the Year in 2004 and has also won numerous other awards for her work.

 Blue’s autobiography takes the title of her most iconic porn movie and is called Girlvert: A Porno Memoir.
 Released in 2011, it is an, at times, brutally honest account of the decade of her life that she spent working in the industry.
-Illuminating and charged with authenticity, the book is actually a rather beautiful read.
-It was received well by critics and she was even given the highest accolade of being compared to a literary genius:
+She recounts her “gonzo” porn adventures, substance-fueled misadventures, and the emotional rollercoaster of life in porn.

 “If Hemingway had been a porn star, this is how he would have written.”

-Lights, Camera, Sex by Christy Canyon
+3. Lights, Camera, Sex by Christy Canyon

 Lights, Camera, Sex is the autobiographical account of the 1980s porn icon, Christy Canyon (real name Melissa Kaye Bardizbanian).
 An inductee into the AVN Hall of Fame, Canyon has performed in over 100 adult movies under several pseudonyms including Tara White, Linda Daniel, Sara wine and DeeDee.